enolan55/gcp-mini-projects/README.md

 This repo contains samples of resources provisioned on Google Cloud Platform.
-The project demonstrate the concepts of designing and implementing cloud solutions for high availability and fault tolerance.
+The project demonstrates the concepts of designing and implementing cloud solutions for high availability and fault tolerance in a practice setting.